mikeal/block-box/README.md

 number-to-byte conversions in certain languages).

-Within the realm of "hash addressed blocks" you should be able to write these as fast your program can access the related bytes and move them to the desired space in memory, disc, or network.
+Within the realm of "hash addressed blocks" you should be able to serialize these as fast your program can access the related bytes and move them to the desired space in memory, disc, or network.

 ## What is a "hash addressed block container?"